 Once upon a time, not so long ago, if I typed here that I was a Doctor Who fan, you’d have mocked me and generally took the piss.
 There may well have been good grounds for this, as prior to 2005, the show was much derided, and an easy target for jokes about wobbly sets, dodgy aliens, bad acting & special effects that were anything but.

 Ah but not now.
 Since 2005, it’s become okay to openly say “I like Doctor Who”, without people pointing at you, laughing and making you move out of the borough.
 Now it’s sexy.
 It’s fashionable.
 It’s hip.
 It’s got all the best acting talent in the UK clamouring to get onto it.
 It’s the biggest drama hit the BBC has had in years.
-It’s also the same show that was mocked years before, the same show that the BBC ran down until it became a sad parody of its former self, the same programme that had some of the worst miscasting ever in it’s later years.
+It’s also the same show that was mocked years before, the same show that the BBC ran down until it became a sad parody of it’s former self, the same programme that had some of the worst miscasting ever in it’s later years.
 It’s the show I loved… and still love.

 I grew up with Tom Baker you see.
 Not literally, as that would make me ancient, but with him as my Doctor.
 You had to have your own Doctor, in the same way you’ve got to have your James Bond or your Blue Peter presenter (Connery & Noakes, if you’re interested).
 Okay, Pertwee was technically my first Doctor but Tom was the man I consciously (well as much as you can at age 5) tuned in each week for.